fchouteau/tds-google-colab-demo/tds.md

 ### Alternatives

-- Kaggle Kernels (free !
-Alternative to colab)
+- [Kaggle Kernels](https://www.kaggle.com/kernels): for kaggle, colab, free, 9h, P100

-- Amazon Sagemaker
+- [Amazon Sagemaker](https://aws.amazon.com/sagemaker/): can someone tell me about it ?

-- A lot of companies with to-rent servers
+- A lot of smaller entities... [floydhub](https://www.floydhub.com/)...

-- Build your own machine ? (opinion: last step for individual use)
+- Build your own machine ? opinion: last step for individual use (be sure of what you need !)

 --